Flower7C3/simple-money-minecraft-bedrock-addon/README.md

-# Simple Money
+# Simple money

-A Minecraft Bedrock Edition addon that adds a simple money system with coins, bills, and an ATM block.
+A Minecraft Bedrock Edition addon that adds a money system with coins, bills, and an ATM block.

 ## Features